sdarive/ConTech-Advisor/replit.md

 ## Workflow
 1. User enters company URL and uploads documents
-2. Manager Agent receives data and scrapes website
+2. Enhanced multi-page web crawler discovers and extracts structured data:
+   - Crawls homepage and discovers relevant internal pages
+   - Extracts company info, leadership team, products, testimonials, pricing, financial data
+   - Formats data specifically for agent consumption
-3. Manager delegates analysis tasks to 5 specialist agents in parallel
+3. Manager Agent receives enriched context and delegates tasks to 5 specialist agents in parallel
-4. Each agent analyzes their domain using Gemini AI with custom prompts
+4. Each agent analyzes their domain using GPT-4o-mini with custom prompts and crawled data
-5. Agents return structured markdown reports with findings
+5. Agents return structured markdown reports with data-driven findings
-6. Manager synthesizes all reports and generates executive summary
+6. Manager synthesizes all reports and generates executive summary with metrics
-7. Final report includes recommendation (Proceed/Caution/Do Not Proceed)
+7. Final report includes recommendation (Proceed/Caution/Do Not Proceed) and visualizations
-8. User can download comprehensive PDF report
+8. User can download executive-quality PDF report with charts and graphs

 ## Future Enhancements
 - Multi-model support (Claude, GPT-4) for cross-validation